Chxnedu/Linux-Repo/Kubernetes/k8sNotes.md

 ## image security
 to authenticate to a private server to pull an image, you have to create a secret for it.
 Read the [Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/) for more info.

+## security contexts
+to know more about security contexts in k8s, read the [Documentation](https://kubernetes.io/docs/tasks/configure-pod-container/security-context/).